AmericanCouncils/fiendish-bundle/README.md

 You can write your daemon processes in a language other than PHP by using the `ExternalDaemon` class.
-Implement the `getExternalCommand` method, returning an array with a resource path to the executable and any additional arguments:
+Implement the `getExternalCommand` method, returning a resource path or absolute path to the executable:

 ```php
 namespace JoeCoder\MyBundle\Daemon;